Activities

 Babaji reading from Sandarbha

 • Research and Publication: Jiva Institute is actively engaged in translating and publishing the literature related to Gaudiya Vaishnavism.
-A present one of the main focuses is in presenting the Sat Sandarbhas of Jiva Gosvami in the English language.
+A present one of the main focuses is presenting the Sat Sandarbhas of Jiva Gosvami in the English language.
 Five of the Six Sandarbhas have been already published.
-The last one, Priti Sandarbha, will be published Another major research work, taken up by Dr. Demian Martin, is discovering the unpublished works of Baladeva Vidyabhusana and translating and printing them.
+The last one, Priti Sandarbha, will be published soon.
+Another major research work, taken up by Dr. Demian Martin, is discovering the unpublished works of Baladeva Vidyabhusana and translating and printing them.
 He has already published Tattva Dipika, Siddhanta Darpana, Mula Ramayana, and Gaura-ganasvarupa Tattva Candrika.

 • Jiva Grantha Mandira.
 This repository of texts is a community effort to collect, edit, and make available important and often rare Sanskrit and Bengali texts that belong to the Caitanya Vaisnava tradition.
 We are transcribing all the major works of our acharyas so that scholars can use them for reference and research.
 Already over 500 books have been transcribed and digitalized, many with commentaries.

 • Vrindavan Today Online Magazine.
 Jiva Institute also runs an E-newspaper in English and Hindi, which is hosted on our Jīva server (https://vrindavantoday.com).
-Its purpose is to spread the glories of the Vraja culture.
+Its purpose is to spread the glory of the Vraja culture.

 • Sanskrit School for Indian and international students at its Institute in Vrindavan and its branch in nearby Radha Kunda.
 Through our partnership with Sampurnananda Sanskrit University in Benares, Jiva’s Sanskrit School offers students the ability to pursue undergraduate, graduate, and postgraduate degrees.
-Classes are taught in English and in Hindi.
+Classes are taught in English and Hindi.
 In addition to studying grammar, scholars from around the world also frequent the Institute to study philosophical scripture under the guidance of Dr. Satyanarayana Dasa.

 • Goshala & Cow Service: Feeding cows is very auspicious in Vedic Culture.
 Caring for and protecting cows is one of the oldest and most important features of Vedic culture.
 Cows are considered holy in India.
 They maintain human life by providing milk and tilling the land.
 Jiva cow

 Cows also serve as a practical example of proper conduct for humanity as they work for the welfare of other beings without causing them distress.
 Goshala means the home of protected cows.
 Jiva Institute maintains a small Goshala at its facility for residents to interact with India’s sacred animal.
-Jiva Institute also supports several larger Goshalas in Vrindavan where residents are able to render service to the cows.
-Jiva ensures its students and residents the opportunity to participate in the timeless tradition of cow service and to benefit from the qualities of humility, compassion and selflessness such work instills in one’s character.
+Jiva Institute also supports several larger Goshalas in Vrindavan where residents can render service to the cows.
+Jiva ensures its students and residents the opportunity to participate in the timeless tradition of cow service and to benefit from the qualities of humility, compassion, and selflessness such work instills in one’s character.

 • Organic Farming: Jiva Institute of Vedic Studies believes in the importance of an organic lifestyle and this begins with the food we eat.
 We own 17 acres of farmland around Vrindavan where it grows the organic grains and vegetables consumed at its Institute.
 While refraining from using pesticides and chemicals is important, organic farming goes beyond these fundamental principles.
 It encompasses the environment, agricultural traditions, traditional seeds, animal protection, community, responsible resource use, and resource conservation.
-Organic agriculture is based on the maintenance of the local community by adhering to its inherent ecological cycles and conditions rather than using external inputs, which ultimately yield adverse effects. cow in bagicchaOrganic farming promotes a high quality of life for all living being involved.
+Organic agriculture is based on the maintenance of the local community by adhering to its inherent ecological cycles and conditions rather than using external inputs, which ultimately yield adverse effects. cow in bagicchaOrganic farming promotes a high quality of life for all living beings involved.
 India has been steeped in the ancient wisdom of farming since the dawn of human civilization.
 The enlightened sages living in the forests understood the rhythms of nature and how humans could exist in synergy instead of in opposition to these rhythms.
 Jiva Institute is committed to preserving this ancient knowledge and integrating it into our lives

 • Vedic Psychology.
 Babaji observed that many devotees suffer from some mental blocks because of which they do not make much progress in spiritual life.
 They cannot focus while doing japa.
 To help them, Babaji developed a new field of psychotherapy based on his knowledge of the scriptures.
 He named it Vedic Psychology.
 As an experiment, he trained one of his disciples, a licensed psychotherapist, who has been using it for her clients for the past two years with amazing results.
 Babaji also conducts special sessions with some of her clients.
 He has also given many talks on it to devotees to understand the functioning of the mind from the Vedic point of view.